elijahrogers/sleeping_policeman/readme.md

 ## Installation

-This will allow you to load this extension as a temporary add-on for local debugging
+This will allow you to load the extension as a temporary add-on for local debugging.
+It requires `yarn` to build JS using [parcel](https://parceljs.org/).

-1. Clone this repo `git clone https://github.com/elijahrogers/sleeping_policeman.git`
+1. Clone this repo: `git clone https://github.com/elijahrogers/sleeping_policeman.git`
+2. Install packages and build: `yarn install && yarn watch`
-2. Navigate to `about:debugging`in Firefox
+4. Navigate to `about:debugging`in Firefox
-3. Click "This Firefox"
+5. Click "This Firefox"
-4. Click "Load Temporary Add-on"
+6. Click "Load Temporary Add-on"
-5. Open the extension's directory and select the `manifest.json` file
+7. Open the extension's directory and select the `manifest.json` file

 ## Usage